 To elaborate: Markdown has a very useful HTML fallback, though Markdown inside HTML is not supported.

 In the last few years, the CommonMark project has emerged as a de-facto standard for Markdown.
-It has helped in improving consistency across Markdown implementations (Markdown’s original author, John Gruber, is not involved in CommonMark.
-Also, Markdown (the original) has not been updated since 2004. ).
+It has helped in improving consistency across Markdown implementations.
 Having a standard is beneficial, but it does not solve the shortcomings listed in this section: the issues are shortcomings of the language itself, not of the lack of a standard.

 Markdown provides markup for emphasis (